h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 ## Breaking Down the Components: Postgres Database

 For the backend, we need to *once* create a PostgreSQL database schema and table structure in order to store participants' answers.
-The table design will depend on our specific survey, but generally want to capture things like a unique response ID, timestamp, and columns for each survey question.
+The table design will depend on our specific survey, but generally we want to capture things like a unique response ID, timestamp, and columns for each survey question.
 Obviously, we can think of more complex designs such as separate tables for different questions types etc.

 But let's keep the structure simple for now: